NobutakaShimizu/icalp25_slide/slides.md

 <v-clicks>

 - These algorithms may have **errors** due to white noise in physical systems
-  - Physical devices solve **approximate** matrix multiplication
+  - Physical devices solve **approximate** matrix mult

 <div class="topic-box">

-We show how to **correct** the errors in average-case approximate matrix multiplication algorithms.
+We show how to **correct** the errors in average-case approximate matrix mult algorithms.

 </div>